SteCiu01/DAX-and-Data-Modelling/DAX-Codes/README.md

 #### Control

 Measures to use within the visuals' filters.
-They let developers control what is displayed in visuals
+They let developers control what is displayed in the visuals

 | Topic | Description | Link |
 |---------|-------------|------|